Updated June 2025

 If you cannot see your eVisa details as soon as you create your UKVI account, do not worry.
 Once you have created an online account, wait for an email from UKVI saying your eVisa has been set up.

-This is a new government webchat feature for eVisa assistance.
+This is a government webchat feature for eVisa assistance.

 What if I don’t have a BRP card?